 Check-in was to start at 8:30 am and the walk was officially going to begin at 10:00 am.
 The walk is typically between one and two hours long.

 The walk was cancelled in 2020 due to concerns about the coronavirus.
 A small number of people still turned out, and the fundraising part of the event still happened.
-Hopefully the event officially returns though in 2021.
+Hopefully the event can officially return in 2022.

 In 2020 registering for the event was going to cost $25 and folk would have received a $20 tax receipt and a pair of CARE gloves.
-If you were under 17 years old and walking with a parent or guardian your registration was going to be free!
+If you were under 17 years old and walking with a parent or guardian your registration would have been free!

-Day-of registration was also going to be available at the event starting at 8:30 am but registering in advance was recommended.
+Day-of registration was also going to be available at the event starting at 8:30 am.
+Registering in advance, however, was recommended.

 During the registration process, there was an option to join a pre-existing team or to create one with your friends.
 As a team you could have raised money together to contribute toward the project or you could have also raised money individually.

 What to Expect

 At the starting line while registration was supposed to be taking place, the band Kutapira was scheduled to perform in 2020.
 The plan was also for there to be a few market vendors, hot beverages, an education zone, kids’ activities, a silent auction and guest speakers.
 Gloria Mackarenko from the CBC was also going to be the MC for the event.

 To register, volunteer, or inquire further about this event click Walk In Her Shoes Vancouver.